 Set time aside to study and limit distractions.
 Before starting to study:

 - Turn off the television

 - Turn off notifications or put your phone on airplane mode when studying

 After all, the best method to improve your concentration is to avoid distractions.

-I’ve just shared with some tips, but now, it’s your turn.
+I’ve just shared with you some tips, but now it’s your turn.
 Do you have questions on language learning?
 Put them in the comments below and watch for them in upcoming videos and blog posts.